DeepSportradar/cricket-bowl-release-challenge/README.md

 ## License

 - This repository is distributed under the [Apache 2.0 License](https://github.com/DeepSportradar/cricket-bowl-release-challenge/blob/master/LICENSE).
-- The challenge data, will be hosted on Kaggle and available under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
+- The challenge data is hosted on Kaggle and available under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.

 ## Questions and remarks
 If you have any question or remark regarding the challenge and related materials, please raise a GitHub issue in this repository, or contact us directly on [Discord](https://discord.gg/JvMQgMkpkm).
+You can also drop an email to deep@sportradar.com .